Courts, Jurisdiction, and Procedure Courses

 Admiralty Law

-This course will cover the development and scope of this part of the jurisdiction of the federal courts, the role of the Supreme Court in the common law development of the substantive law of the admiralty, and several of the main elements of substantive maritime law: maritime torts, industrial accidents, collisions, salvage, and limitation of liability.
-The student's grade is based on class participation and a final take-home examination.
+This course will cover the development and scope of this part of the admiralty and maritime jurisdiction of the federal courts, the role of the Supreme Court in the common law development of the substantive law of the admiralty.
+The course will also explore the source of the substantive admiralty law and the substantive law in a few areas: e.g., the rights of maritime workers in workplace injury and death cases, and ship owners right to limit their liability.
+The student's grade is based on class participation and a final examination.

 Previously: